ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-pokescript01/bw_b2w2-pokescript01.md

 Congrats!
 Now that you've done this, you can make an NPC that can talk to you! ...What do you mean you want to do more than that?

 Well, luckily for you, there's another part! ...Coming soon, so sit tight!
+In the meantime, though, feel free to join the [DS Modding Community Discord server](https://discord.gg/YBtdN3aXfv) for support with scripting and more!